 The century-old market is an ideal place to pop in for a lively afternoon tapa or to shop for a jar of expertly preserved Spanish anchovies, white asparagus or foie gras pâté.
 Despite its ritzy location, most vendors have been there for decades.
-This is one of the markets in Madrid where you’ll feel right at home as you shop for Spain’s best offerings.
+This is one of the Madrid food markets where you’ll feel right at home as you shop for Spain’s best offerings.

-4. Mercado de Antón Martín
+4. Mercado Antón Martín

-You know you’re getting close to Mercado de Antón Martín when the typical bars and cozy cafes of the Lavapiés neighborhood are swapped for the florescent lights of butcher shops.
+You know you’re getting close to Mercado Antón Martín when the typical bars and cozy cafes of the Lavapiés neighborhood are swapped for the florescent lights of butcher shops.
 Racks of lamb and giant cuts of beef shoulder mark the path to the market, lining the street between the Antón Martín metro stop and market.

 5. Mercado de San Antón